joafalves/pixel-community/README.md

 ### FAQ ###

-1. I'm unable to run Pixel on MacOS due to system error
+1. I'm unable to run Pixel on MacOS due to system error.
     - Add `-XstartOnFirstThread` as a java VM Option before running your project.
 2. Is Pixel compatible with Kotlin?
     - Yes, Pixel is fully compatible with Kotlin.
 Check